hpcaitech/Elixir/README.md

 optimizer = ElixirOptimizer(model, optimizer)
 ```

-Here is an advanced example for performance, which is used in our [benchmarkhere](https://github.com/hpcaitech/Elixir/blob/main/example/common/elx.py).
+Here is an advanced example for performance, which is used in our [benchmark here](https://github.com/hpcaitech/Elixir/blob/main/example/common/elx.py).

 ```python
 import torch